Coaching Tips from Chinese Business Leaders

 China’s size makes it matter.
 One in five of all the people in the world lives in China.
 It is currently the world’s second-largest economy.
 China accounts for over 10 percent of the world economy and about a quarter of global growth in recent years.
 China is one of the largest trading partners for most countries.

-Explore the Coaching Information from some of the world’s top experts.
+Share this page with your network to increase your Influence.
+Then explore the additional Coaching Information from some of the world’s top experts.
 Click the links below:

 - Career Planning